 A time to embrace and a time to refrain from embracing . . .

-One year later, it’ll soon be time to plant and laugh and dance and embrace.
+One year later, I look forward to the time when we can plant and laugh and dance and embrace.
 I’m ready!